Groups & consortia: groups - entitlement to profits or assets available for distribution: definitions of terminology

 - is beneficially entitled of any profits available for distribution to the equity holders of another company, and

-- through another body corporate or other bodies corporate,
+- through another company or other companies, or

-- partly directly and partly through another body corporate or bodies corporate.
+partly directly and partly through another company or companies.
+Loan creditor

 Normal commercial loan